TranslationalBioinformaticsUnit/Transformers-for-Multiscale-Genomics/README.md

   - [A Primer on Transformers in Single-Cell RNA Sequencing (scRNA-seq)](https://colab.research.google.com/drive/1yDKEFXLIr884JeBDQMHWYthpa-u8k3q9)
   - [A Primer on Transformers in Spatial Transcriptomics](https://colab.research.google.com/drive/13kax9iVi4uI6sh3ciXL9HxLl_RNtBcmy)

 - **Local Environments**:
-  These tutorials are also compatible with local setups on various operating systems, such as:
-  - **Linux** (e.g., Ubuntu 20.04)
-  - **macOS** (e.g., macOS Sonoma 14.5)

-  Ensure you have Python and pip installed to run the notebooks locally.

-Feel free to explore the notebooks, experiment with the code, and dive deeper into applying Transformer models in genomics!

-- **Local Environments**:
   - **Linux**: Tested on macOS Sonoma (14.5).
 Ensure you have Python installed, along with pip for package management.
   - **macOS**: Tested on Ubuntu 20.04 with similar requirements as Linux.

+Feel free to explore the notebooks, experiment with the code, and dive deeper into applying Transformer models in genomics!

 Feel free to explore the notebook, experiment with the code, and dive deeper into the application of Transformers in genomics!